howtographql/howtographql/content/frontend/vue-apollo/3-mutations-creating-links.md

 ![](http://imgur.com/AJNlEfj.png)

-Two input fields and a _submit_-button - not very pretty but functional.
+Two input fields and a _submit_-button - not very pretty, but functional.

 Enter some data into the fields, e.g.: